 Be accessible and approachable so your team members can ask you questions about a project, get your opinion, offer ideas, and give feedback.
 Being available for your team plays a key role in motivating them, as it shows you value their work and their feedback.

 By developing your inspirational leadership skills, you’ll see your team’s performance, productivity, and morale improve significantly.
 In turn, this will lead you and your company towards greater success.
 Executive presence – it’s something that successful leaders clearly possess, but what is it, exactly?
 And how can you cultivate it in your own career?
-Read our article on The Authoritative Guide to Executive Presence.
+Read our article on The Authoritative Guide to Executive Presence, or download our free eBook on the same topic.
+You can also download our guide on “11 Ways to Make Your Company a ‘Best Place to Work'”.